soumojit622/quickpal-ai-customer-support/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Commit changes
+3. Commit your changes
 4. Push to your branch
 5. Open a Pull Request

 ---

+## 📄 License

+MIT License

+---

 ## ⭐ Support

-If you find QuickPal useful, consider giving it a star on GitHub.
+If you find QuickPal useful, consider starring the repository.
 It helps the project grow and reach more developers.